Investor Experiences and Financial Market Dynamics: Introduction

-The model captures an interesting tension between heterogeneity in personal experiences (which generates belief heterogeneity across cohorts), and recency bias (which reduces belief heterogeneity): When there is strong recency bias, all agents pay a lot of attention to the most recent dividend realization and, thus, their reactions to a given recent shock are similar.
-This increases the aggregate response to a shock and reduces heterogeneity across cohorts.
-As a result, price volatility increases and price auto-correlation and trade volume decrease.
+The model captures an interesting tension between heterogeneity in personal experiences (which generates belief heterogeneity across cohorts) and recency bias (which reduces belief heterogeneity).
+When there is strong recency bias, all agents pay a lot of attention to the most recent dividends.
+Thus, their reactions to a recent shock are similar.
+Price volatility increases, while price auto-correlation and trade volume decrease.
 The opposite holds when the recency bias is weak, and agents form their beliefs using their experienced history.
+Hence, the reaction of prices and trade volume to changes in dividends is tightly linked to the relative extent of recency bias versus experience-based differences across cohorts in a given market, which are in turn influenced by demographics.

-We further explore the connection between demographics and the long-lasting effects of macroeconomic shocks by analyzing the effect of a one-time demographic shock to the economy.
-We find that the demographic composition of markets significantly influences the response to aggregate shocks.
-For example, when a demographic change increases the stock-market participation of the young relative to the old, the reliance of prices on most recent dividends relative to past dividends also increases.
-The demographic predictions are in line with evidence in \citeN{cassella2015}, who estimate how much investors' recent return experiences, relative to older return experiences, help predict their expectations about future returns.
-They find a positive relation between this market-wide measure of experience (which they dub extrapolation bias) and the relative participation of young versus old investors in the stock market.
+We explore the connection between market demographics and the dependence of prices on past dividends by analyzing the effect of a one-time change in the fraction of young agents that participate in the market.
+We find that the demographic composition of markets significantly influences the dependence of prices on past dividends.
+For example, when the market participation of the young relative to the old increases, the relative reliance of prices on more recent dividends increases.
+This is in line with evidence in \citeN{cassella2015} who find that the level of extrapolation in markets is positively related to the fraction of young traders in that market, and with \citeN{collin2016asset} who find that the price-divided ratio is higher and more sensitive to macro-shocks when the ratio of young to old market participants is larger.

+We then turn to several tests of the empirical implications of our model.
+First, we show that the model accommodates several key asset pricing features identified in prior literature.
+We follow the approach in \citeN{Campbell_Kyle1993} and \citeN{barberis2015x} to contrast CARA-model moments with the data.
+We show the CARA-model analogues of return predictability (\citeN{CampbellShiller1988}) and of predictability of the dividend-price ratio.
+This predictability of future price changes (and dividend-price ratio changes) stems solely from the experience-based learning mechanism rather than, say, a built-in dependence on dividends or past returns, and it depends on the demographic structure of the market.
+Similarly, the model generates excess volatility in prices and price changes as established by \citeN{LeRoyPorter1981}, \citeN{Shiller1981}, and \citeN{LeRoy2005}, above and beyond the stochastic structure of the dividend process.